-Lagan Estate is located on the Xanadu property and was first planted in 1977 by Dr John Lagan.
+The Lagan Estate is located on the Xanadu property and is our first vineyard planted in 1977 by Dr John Lagan.
 The original varieties planted includes Cabernet Sauvignon and Semillon, closely followed by Sauvignon Blanc, Chardonnay, Cabernet Franc and Merlot.